coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 Permalink: https://owaspai.org/goto/anomalousinputhandling/

 **Description**
-Anomalous input hanlding: implement tools to detect whether input is odd and potentially respond, where ‘odd’ means significantly different from the training data or even invalid - also called input validation - without knowledge on what malicious input looks like.
+Anomalous input handling: implement tools to detect whether input is odd and potentially respond, where ‘odd’ means significantly different from the training data or even invalid - also called input validation - without knowledge on what malicious input looks like.

 **Objective**
 Address unusual input as it is indicative of malicious activity.
 Response can vary between ignore, issue an alert, stop inference, or even take further steps to control the threat (see #monitor use for more details).